-Not only is it a great way to save on the cost of a hotel for the night (though in the interest of full disclosure, I have never once gotten what I would call a good night’s sleep on a train), spending the night in a sleeper car can be quite the travel adventure!
+Not only is it a great way to save on the cost of a hotel for the night, but spending the night in a sleeper car can be quite a travel adventure!

 Toilets are plentiful, but their quality is questionable.

 In other words, bring some toilet paper (I usually keep a small packet of tissues handy for that purpose) and hand sanitizer.

 Also, wet floors aren’t exactly unheard of, so you might want to stick with close-toed shoes.

 Most high-speed trains in Europe have a toilet available in every train car, so you typically won’t need to go far to find one.

 If you’re a student and/or under 26, you might qualify for discounts.

 Keep that in mind when booking your train tickets for Europe, and if you do book a discounted fare, be sure to keep your ID handy (it’ll likely come in handy in many other places during your trip, too).